shwetaNayak19/Customer-Segmentation/README.md

 ## The need of customer segmentation:

-The differences in customers' behaviour, demographics, geographies, etc. help in classifying them in groups.
+The differences in customer's behaviour, demographics, geographies, etc. help in classifying them in groups.
 Learning about different groups in the customer can help with following:

 * Target Marketing